Who is eligible to receive meal service at Stone Soup Corvallis, Inc.?

 Does Stone Soup Corvallis, Inc., have paid employees?

-What do volunteers do at Stone Soup Corvallis do?
+What do volunteers for Stone Soup Corvallis do?
 How can I volunteer?

 These questions are answered under the 'Volunteer' tab found on our home page.